ryankaplan/ryankaplan.github.io/_posts/2017-04-11-compiling-shaders-on-the-fly.md

 When a collection of triangles form something cohesive, like a 3D graph, we often refer to that collection as a 'mesh'.

-My first approach to building an equation grapher was something like <a href="https://stemkoski.github.io/Three.js/Graphulus-Function.html" target="_blank">this THREE.js demo</a> by Lee Stemkoski.
+My first approach to building an equation grapher was something like <a href="https://stemkoski.github.io/Three.js/Graphulus-Function.html" target="_blank">this THREE.js demo</a>.
 In it, the author creates a triangle mesh and - in Javascript - positions the vertices of the mesh according to the user's equation.
 THREE.js has a nice wrapper for this logic called `ParametricGeometry`.

-Whenever you change the equation, or the value of a variable, you have to re-generate the mesh.
+When you change the equation, you have to update all the vertex positions.
 To do this, the demo iterates over all vertices (in Javascript) and repositions them.
 It works well.
-But for fine meshes, which are necessary for smooth-looking graphs, it's prohibitively slow.
-When I implemented this method of rendering graphs, moving the slider for $p$ felt really jaggy and I wanted something faster.
+But for fine meshes, it's prohibitively slow.
+When I implemented my grapher this way, moving a variable slider felt really jaggy and I wanted something faster.

 The approach I ended up using is as follows.

- - We create a scene with one finely divided: a flat plane.
-Instead of positioning the vertices according to the user's equation, we position them in the range $(-10, -10)$ to $(10, 10)$ and set all their z-values to $0$.
+ - We create a scene with one mesh: a flat plane.
+Instead of positioning the vertices according to the user's equation, we position them in the range $(-10, -10)$ to $(10, 10)$ and set all their z-values to $0.$
- - We transform the user's equation into a vertex shader that sets the $z$ position of each vertex in the plane.
+ - We use the user's equation to generate a vertex shader that sets the $z$ position of each vertex in the plane.
 A vertex shader is a piece of code that runs on the GPU and positions vertices before they are rendered.
-This is really fast because vertex shaders run mostly in parallel for each vertex in your scene.
+Vertex shaders are run mostly in parallel on the GPU, so setting vertex positions this way is really fast.
  - Variables like $p$ in the example above are passed to the shader from Javascript via something called a uniform (I'll say more about what that is later).

 To illustrate how much faster this approach is than setting vertex positions in Javascript, here's a graph of how long it takes each approach to prepare to render the equation $z = sin(x p) cos(y p)$ on a mesh with 40 000 vertices: